Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Southern Miss and its opponents have combined to score more than 50 points in two games this season.
+- Southern Miss has combined with its opponents to score more than 49 points in two games this season.

-- The two teams combine to score 42.6 points per game, 7.4 less than the total in this contest.
+- The two teams combine to score 42.6 points per game, 6.4 less than the over/under in this contest.

-- The average total in Bulldogs games this season is 58.4, 8.4 points more than Friday's total of 50.
+- Bulldogs games this season feature an average total of 58.4 points, a number 9.4 points higher than Friday's over/under.

-- The 49.7 PPG average total in Golden Eagles games this season is 0.3 points fewer than this game's over/under.
+- The 49.7 PPG average total in Golden Eagles games this season is 0.7 points more than this game's over/under.

 Louisiana Tech Stats and Trends